 Almost always after/during questioning your complaints – you’ll start to feel emotions.
 It may be any part of you, a part that feels anger, vulnerability, shame, or fear – it could actually be anything.
 Whatever it is – be curious about but do not criticize or judge it.
 Emotional reactions come from deep in our brain and it isn’t something we can just stop doing – so telling yourself not to act that way or judging your emotions will likely just heighten another emotion or trigger an different emotional state (like anger triggering shame which then triggers guilt etc)

 It is important to notice the emotions.
-Things like anxiety, depression, and other intense emotions live in our sub-conscious.
-If you are having trouble identifying with an emotion or even naming what the emotion is, ask internally to your sub-conscious, what is this feeling and where is it coming from.
-The most important part is BELIEVING WHAT YOUR SOUL TELLS YOU!
+Things like anxiety, sadness, and other intense emotions live in our sub-conscious.
+If you are having trouble identifying with an emotion or even naming what the emotion is, ask internally to your parts, “what is this feeling and where is it coming from?”
+The most important part is BELIEVING WHAT YOUR PARTS TELLS YOU!